 Integrate LGBT+ needs in the existing health policies, procedures, and guidelines.

-Review the penal provision on abortion in the Penal Code of Bhutan (2004) to include the needs of women, girls and LGBT+ with unintended/unwanted pregnancies.
+Review the penal provision on abortion in the Penal Code of Bhutan (2004) to include the needs of women, girls and LGBT+ people with unintended/unwanted pregnancies.

 Implement interventions to prevent and reduce early marriages, HIV, teenage pregnancies and unsafe abortions.